-Most of us become so busy with our everyday work lives, that we fail to carve out a moment of pause to reflect on our careers.
-That process would take time and the right frame of mind – but I encourage you to do so.
+Most of us become so busy with our everyday work lives that we fail to carve out a moment to reflect on our own paths.
+That process would take time and the right frame of mind.
+However, I encourage you to do so.

-So, here are the questions that I would really like to ask you.
+So — here are the questions that I would really like to ask you.
 You can consider them when you have a moment:

 - How did you choose your line of work (be completely honest)?